JeffereyChasing/Data-Analysis-Project-Restaurant-Score/README.md

 # Foundation of Data Science Project

-This project analyzes data from Ubereats restaurants to explore various insights and answer specific research questions.
-The dataset is sourced from Kaggle and includes detailed information about restaurants and their menus.
+This project analyzes data from Ubereats restaurants to explore various insights and answer following research question: What is the total and direct effect of locality on the restaurant score?

 ## Datasets Overview